Hopf dreams and diagonal harmonics: Hopf chains and multivariate diagonal harmonics

-In fact, Part~(i) of Question~\ref{conj:Sconjecture} suggests that the expansion of $\Phi_{n,r}$ is not only $e$-positive, but for a fixed~$n$ the coefficient of~$e_\lambda$ is a polynomial in~$r$ that has a $q$-positive expansion in the binomials~${r-2\choose *}$.
+In fact, Part~\eqref{item:eExpansion2} of Remark~\ref{rem:bigcoro} suggests that the expansion of $\Phi_{n,r}$ is not only $e$-positive, but for a fixed~$n$ the coefficient of~$e_\lambda$ is a polynomial in~$r$ that has a $q$-positive expansion in the binomials~${r-2\choose *}$.
 Remark that this polynomial in $r$ is not a $q$-positive expansion in the binomials~${r-1 \choose *}$.

 To conclude, we discuss one more evidence for the connection between Hopf chains and multivariate diagonal harmonics.
 Namely, the following conjecture was verified by computer up to~$n = 6$.